 Enjoy the highlights of Swiss and Italian scenery in style on this 10-day journey by rail that carries you from the peaks of the Alps to the island-dotted waters of Lake Maggiore.
-Board your first train in Zürich for a picturesque ascent to the dramatic Matterhorn Glacier Paradise for unparalleled views of the surrounding mountain ranges.
+Board your first train in Zürich for a picturesque ascent into the mountains of Zermatt.
+Explore this quaint mountain town and ride cable cars high into the peaks to the dramatic Matterhorn Glacier Paradise for unparalleled views of the surrounding mountain ranges.
 From Zermatt, journey east to Pontresina on the iconic Glacier Express.
 Spend several days here in the canton of Graubünden, venturing out to the towns of St. Moritz and Tirano, just across the border in Italy.
-Continue south to Bellinzona, and come to rest along the shores of Lake Maggiore in Stresa.
+Continue to Bellinzona and come to rest along the shores of Lake Maggiore in Stresa.
 The final days of the trip are spent enjoying lakeside Locarno and the charming Borromean Islands.
 Swiss hospitality and Italian dolce vita come together in this unforgettable trip.

 Aug 12-21, 2019

 Take in the views of some of Switzerland's most dramatic peaks as you explore the mountain town of Zermatt and the towering Matterhorn Glacier Paradise — the highest cable car station in Europe — and see the tallest peaks in Switzerland, France and Italy.

 Savor Switzerland's picture-perfect landscapes in style on iconic trains including the Glacier Express and Bernina Express.

 Spend several days drinking in the atmosphere of Lake Maggiore, exploring the jewel-like Borromean Islands of Isla Bella and Isola Madre.